TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 14/1 Kings 14.2.md

 ---

-And Jeroboam said to his wife, Arise, I pray thee, and disguise thyself, that thou be not known to be the wife of Jeroboam; and get thee to Shiloh: behold, there is Ahijah the prophet, who spake concerning me that I should be king over this people.
+Jeroboam said to his wife, "Please get up and disguise yourself, that you won't be recognized as the wife of Jeroboam.
+Go to Shiloh.
+Behold, there is Ahijah the prophet, who spoke concerning me that I should be king over this people.